Electrode-iOS/ELWebService/docs/Programming-Guide.md

 ## Updating UI

 All response and error handlers that are registered with the `response()`, `responseJSON()`, and `responseError()` methods will run on a background queue.
 If you're updating UI with a response or error you'll need to make sure your updates happen on the main thread.
-Swallow provides `updateUI()` and `updateErrorUI()` methods to enable you to register handlers that will be dispatched to the main queue.
+ELWebService provides `updateUI()` and `updateErrorUI()` methods to enable you to register handlers that will be dispatched to the main queue.

 ```
 service